 Value of the Structure – The value of the structure only no land can also be interpreted in different ways.
 These can include the more typical way which is a look at the county tax appraisers’ website and the addition of a factor of 20.
 In some occasions a construction value that is a replacement estimate with depreciation applied is a more accurate method of cost evaluation.
 This may be the case of solid built residence of concrete which is structurally sound that may have a lower appraised value due to the economic conditions locally.

-Example For instance, if the market value of the structure was $100,000 before the damage was caused, and the repair costs are equal to or more than $50,000, the structure is in a SFHA and is not elevated compliant with the requirements of new construction then the property been substantially damaged.
+Example For instance, if the market value of the structure was $100,000 before the damage was caused, and the repair costs are equal to or more than $50,000, the structure is in a SFHA and is not elevated compliant with the requirements of new construction then the property been substantially damaged and will need to be brought up to cod in all respects.

 In many municipalities, the whole process of determining substantial damage can lead to a buyout whereby the community involved chooses to offer to demolish or purchase property that has been damaged.
 For example, FEMA aims to implement the buyout process and recently approved a billion dollars for the recovery of Hurricane Harvey, and is also to review any current procedures and laws that to determine if it can offer expedited aid to the multiple loss property owners who were flooded.